Sabretooth (character): Powers and abilities

 Sabretooth is a mutant with a number of both natural and artificial improvements to his physiology compared to normal humans.
 His primary mutant power is an accelerated healing ability that allows him to regenerate damaged or destroyed areas of his body and cellular structure far beyond the capabilities of an ordinary human.
 Like Wolverine's, his abilities have been depicted with variable degrees of contradiction by various creators.
-Sabretooth's increased attributes stem, in part from said healing.
+Sabretooth's increased attributes stem in part from said healing.
 This "healing factor" also grants him virtual immunity against most poisons, drugs, toxins, and diseases, and limited immunity to fatigue.
 The regenerative qualities of his powers cause him to age at an unusually slow rate.
 While he is of an unknown advanced age, Sabretooth has the appearance and vitality of a tall, very burly, highly muscular man in his late 20s to mid 30s.

 The depiction of Sabretooth's powers has changed and evolved depending on creative team, with his healing power introduced as a retcon after he became Wolverine's rival.
 In other, earlier appearances, Sabretooth was much more average.
 In a fight with Spider-Man, he was incapacitated when his face was severely wounded, and did not display any accelerated healing.
 When Sabretooth returned, his still prominent wounds were reopened when he was hit in the face.

 Sabretooth possesses acute senses that are comparable to certain animals.
 This includes the ability to see objects with greater clarity and at much greater distances than an ordinary human.
 He is able to see with this same level of clarity in almost complete darkness, just like a nocturnal hunter.
-It is also that said he can see infrared and ultraviolet portions of the spectrum.
+It is also said that he can see infrared and ultraviolet portions of the spectrum.

 He possesses some degree of notable physical abilities, such as superhuman strength due to his healing factor.
 The exact limits of his strength are unknown, though he originally could crush an iron barbell with ease.
 His physical strength has been artificially enhanced at least twice.
 The first was a strength enhancement from his son, Graydon.
 It was then further enhanced after joining the latest incarnation of the Weapon X Program.
 His healing factor also grants him superhuman stamina, so he can push himself at peak capacity for several days before fatigue sets in.
 On top of this he is depicted as having retractable claws that can rend normal clothing and flesh with ease.

 His agility and reflexes were both naturally above human and further artificially-enhanced.
 With an ability to pounce like a hunting big cat, stalk and move quietly throughout his appearances, most human and some super powered enemies can not react to his leap before being hit.